ssabhijith2000/autonomous_rover/README.md

 # autonomous_rover
-arduino code for autonomous rover with ultrasound
+Arduino firmware for an autonomous rover controlled by ultrasonic distance sensors mounted on four directions.